portalgun/AMA.py/README.md

 ## Initial filter vaues
 This simply specifies the distribution from which to pull initial filter values from.
-These can be any of the random samplers specified in `jax.random` (see https://jax.readthedocs.io/en/latest/jax.random.html#random-samplers)
+These can be any of the random samplers specified in `jax.random` [jax documentation](https://jax.readthedocs.io/en/latest/jax.random.html#random-samplers).
   * [ ] These are specified by `f0_jx_rand_fun` in the same way as constraints above, e.g. `['ball',1]` for `ball(_,1)` where `1` specified the dimension parameter `d`.

 ## Fourier-domain learning
 Stimuli can be loaded in the fourier domain and learned in spatio/temororal domain and vice versa.
 Whether or not data is learned in the fourier domain is specified by`fourierType` in the `Unit` class.